init1-dev/hotel-miranda-dashboard/README.md

 - Search input
 - in booking details, make room number navigate to room details
 - when delete one item in table go to page 1
-- in edit employee, let password input empty for password change

 ### TESTING: